-Theorem 3 The number of verifiers required to secure an arbitrary-shaped protection zone of area S and perimeter P with a constant ambiguity gap is in O(S + P).
+Theorem 3: The number of verifiers required to secure an arbitrary-shaped protection zone of area S with a constant ambiguity gap is in O(S).

-Proof: Consider a tessellation of squares that covers the protection zone.1 Refer to Figure 2 for the illustration.
-Let t be the length of a side of each square.
-We select t small enough so that in the tessellation there is at least one square whose center is no less than $t + x\sqrt{2}$ away from the nearest border.
-It is well-known that the number of such squares is in O(S + P).
+Proof: Select a constant c > 2x.
+Consider a tessellation of squares that covers the protection zone.1 Refer to Figure 2 for the illustration.
+Let t, such that be the length of a side of each square.
+Without loss of generality we assume that c and t are small enough that there is a least one square whose center is no less than $t+x/\sqrt{2}$ away from the border of the protection zone.
+Let us disregard all the squares with centers less this distance away from the border and consider each of the remaining squares individually.
+By assumption, there is at least one such square.